Qabel/qabel.github.io/Components-Drop.md

 A possible authentication of the sender is happening inside of the encrypted message.

 The details of the encryption lie within the clients.
-Here we assume a public key procedure, whose negotiation process is happening outside of the dead drop protocol.
+Here we assume a public key procedure, whose negotiation process is happening outside of the drop protocol.
 Hence the actual content of the messages is pure cypher text.
 The protocol cannot enforce this, in principle any message can be exchanged.
 This is the task of a higher protocol level.

 ### Collected data